brigitte-bigi/Whakerexa/README.md

   elsewhere.
 - Icons.
 New `yes` and `no`, written as a hand writes them, for a dialog that asks a question.
   A dialog that only confirms says `valid`.

+## Version 4.0.1 - develop

+- Themes. `data-themes` says which ones a page takes, and in which order: a name alone for one of the framework, `name:path` for its own.